 You are 'enlightening' someone when you are giving her new knowledge or information.
 Notice the following:

-- I feel more enlightened about the whole situation now
+- I feel more enlightened about the whole situation now that we've talked.

 - Volunteering with poor people is a very enlightening experience.